-1. Nature of operations
+1. Nature of operations and going concern uncertainty

 Pacific Ridge Exploration Ltd. and its wholly owned subsidiary Pacific Ridge Exploration (US) Inc. (the "Company" or "Pacific Ridge") are in the business of acquiring and exploring resource properties in Canada and the United States.
 Pacific Ridge is incorporated and domiciled in Canada under the Business Corporations Act (British Columbia).
 The address of its registered office is 1710 - 1177 West Hastings Street, Vancouver, British Columbia, Canada, V6E 2L3.
+The administration office is Suite 1100 - 1111 Melville Street, Vancouver, British Columbia, Canada, V6E 3V6.